NVIDIA/bare-metal-manager-core/book/src/development/vm_pxe_client.md

 ```

 On Fedora change the `-bios` line to `-bios /usr/share/OVMF/OVMF_CODE.fd`.

-The virtual machine should fail to PXE boot from IPv4 (but gets an IP address) and IPv6, and then succeed from "HTTP boot IPv4",
-getting both an IP address and a boot image.

-This should boot you into the prexec image.
-The user is `root` and password
-is specified in the [mkosi.default](https://gitlab-master.nvidia.com/nvmetal/carbide/-/blob/trunk/pxe/mkosi.default) file.

-In order to exit out of console use `ctrl-a x`

 **Note**: As of a prior commit, there is a bug that will cause the ipxe dhcp to fail the first time it is run.
 Wait for it to fail,
 and in the EFI Shell just type `reset` and it will restart the whole pxe process and it will run the ipxe image properly the second time.